 9. They support events that help raise ostomy awareness.

-The Run for Resilience Ostomy 5k event was created by Wound, Ostomy and Continence Nurses (WOCN®), Lara Leininger and Angela Richardson in Durham, North Carolina three years ago.
-These family-friendly run/walk events raise awareness and proceeds help support UOAA's education and advocacy programs.
+The Run for Resilience Ostomy 5k was created by Lara Leininger and Angela Richardson, two ostomy nurses from North Carolina who wanted a family-friendly event to raise awareness for ostomies.
+All proceeds from these events help support UOAA's education and advocacy programs.

 10. They established National Ostomy Awareness Day in 2010.